Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/adding-a-sitemap-in-eleventy.md

 ## Adding a XML sitemap to an Eleventy website

-Let's start by creating a file in our `src` directory called `sitemap.njk`.
+Start by creating a file in our `src` directory called `sitemap.njk`.

-You might be wondering _but I thought it was going to be an `XML` file?_ - And you are right.
-We can however, do this by adjusting the permalink as such:
+You might be wondering _but I thought it would be an `XML` file?_ - And you are right.
+We can, however, do this by adjusting the permalink as such:

 ```html
 ---